OG Images Generator for Articles

 An article without an Open Graph card unfurls as a bare link in feeds — invisible to algorithms and indistinguishable from spam to readers.
 Paste the article URL and get a per-post 1200×630 card that uses the real headline, byline and brand.

-Why choose Oginify
+Why Choose Oginify

 Built for the way modern teams publish at scale — per-post, brand-aware, and wired into any CMS without a plugin.

-Pulls the real headline
+Pulls the Real Headline

 Oginify fetches the article's actual <h1> and byline from the live page.
 No copy-paste, no manual override, no editor having to remember to set an image before publishing.
 What's on the page is what's on the card.

-Survives at 600×314
+Survives At 600×314

 Mobile feeds downsample OG cards to half size.
 The article preset uses oversized display type with a short kicker so the headline still reads when the card is the size of a postage stamp in someone's thumb.